 If you need new tools quickly, you may consider applying for a Satsuma Loan to cover the initial outlay of purchasing a replacement.

 You could apply to borrow between £100 and £1,000.
-If your application is approved, you can repay the loan in manageable weekly installments over a period of 3 to 12 months.
+If your application is approved, you can repay the loan in manageable monthly or weekly instalments over a period of 3 to 12 months.

 We don’t charge extra fees.
 You only need to pay back the loan amount you borrowed along with the interest; the amount you agree to repay upfront will never change.
 This way, you can make the purchases you need in order to get on with the task at hand, and pay back what you owe in manageable installments.